EDUCATION AND BEYOND

 • Sixth form to college / university / work - a time of increasing independence for your child who may move away from home.
 Your child may need to register with a GP surgery away from home and, if under the care of Mental Health services, it can be useful to try and establish communications between new base and prior services in case of relapse and a need to return home.

-For students, the Student Minds website may be helpful: www.studentminds.org.uk
+For students and their parents, the Student Minds website may be helpful: www.studentminds.org.uk

 There is also support for people struggling with mental health issues in the workplace, available through the NHS, including 'return to work' schemes.